-- Slow growing - Need enriched medium as liver -extract agar and glucose-serum agar - Killed at temperature of 60 c in 10 mins, - Vary in their ability to live in media containing dyes which is used to differentiate between them; suis inhibited by(basic fuchsin).
-Abortus (thionin) and melitensis (not inhibited by either. - Biochemical reaction; H2S is produced by abortus and some suis.
-Melitensis is H2S -
+- Slow growing - Need enriched medium as liver -extract agar and glucose-serum agar - Killed at temperature of 60 c in 10 mins, - Vary in their ability to live in media containing dyes which is used to differentiate between them; suis inhibited by(Methyl violet or basic fuchsin ).
+Abortus inhibited by (thionin) and melitensis (not inhibited by either. - Biochemical reaction; H2S is produced by abortus and some suis. - Melitensis is H2S -